-- Move the olives to a vibrating screen; shake off any dirt and excess water.
+- Move olives to a vibrating screen; shake off any dirt and excess water.

-- Crush the olives (pits included!) to create a paste.
+- Crush olives (pits included!) to create a paste.

 - To filter the olive oil even more, put it through a large sieve.

-That’s it!
-A similar chemical-free process is used to make the other fruit oils (avocado and coconut).
-This is why olive, avocado, and coconut are the only oils you should consume on a regular basis.
+That’s why olive, avocado, and coconut oils are the only ones you should consume on a regular basis.

 A 4-Step Approach For Eliminating “Vegetable” Oils From Your Diet:

-To read all about olive oil and learn about the best brands, read my prior post “Is Extra Virgin Olive Oil Good For You?
+To read all about extra virgin olive oil and learn the best brands, check out my prior post “Is Extra Virgin Olive Oil Good For You?
 An Expert Explains.”

-These are my favorite brands of avocado and coconut oils:
+These are my favorite brands of avocado and coconut oil:

-- Avocado oil: La Tourangelle, which you can buy on Amazon, thrivemarket.com, and at many grocery stores
+- Avocado: La Tourangelle, which you can buy on Amazon, thrivemarket.com*, and at many grocery stores

-- Coconut oil: Nutiva, which you can buy on Amazon, thrivemarket.com, and at many grocery stores
+- Coconut: Nutiva, which you can buy on Amazon, thrivemarket.com*, and at many grocery stores

 - My favorite brand of ghee is 4th & Heart, which is available on Amazon, thrivemarket.com*, and at many grocery stores